Tadija Sondermajer: World War II

 In March 1941, the Air Force took over the civilian aviation fleet, a Transport Group was formed, comprising all nine Aeroput planes as well as one government aircraft.
 Sondermajer, as reserve lieutenant colonel in the Yugoslav Air Force, was appointed the commander of the newly created group (part of JKRV) with the mission of establishing an air bridge between Yugoslavia and Greece in case of conflict.
 Sondermajer's brother, Lt Col Vladislav Sondermajer, was appointed the commander of the Rajlovac Air Force Regiment near Sarajevo.

 The terror bombing of Belgrade, code-named "Operation Punishment", started on the Sunday morning of 6 April 1941 when the Dojno Polje Airport and its Air Base were bombed by German planes.
 During that day Belgrade suffered attack by 484 German bombers and Stukas, which dropped 360 tons of bombs.
 The Luftwaffe dropped all categories of bombs from small incendiaries to 1000 kg landmines.
 47% of the buildings of the city were hit left totally destroyed or damaged.
 The JKRV flew 474 sorties but not a fighter remained available to counter the Luftwaffe.
 Sondermajer managed to organise for one last plane to transfer the Yugoslav government to Thessaloniki and Alexandria The bombing of Belgrade went on for three days.

 Wehrmacht forces, backed by Italian, Romanian, Hungarian and Bulgarian allies, invaded Yugoslavia, on 22 April 1941, Serbia was placed under the authority of the German Military Administration.
 Sondermajer and his two sons were apprehended by the Gestapo and sent to jail.
-The Germans authorities suspecting them of being Jewish however after finding out that Tadija's grandfather had been the Catholic bishop of Kraków they were let free.
-Tadija's release was suspicious to the refugee government in London and they deprived him of his rank for alleged cooperation with the Germans; Later, after investigation via local agents, they returned his rank to him, this was broadcast via Radio London with an apology.
+The Germans authorities suspecting them of being Jewish however after finding out that Sondermajer's grandfather had been the Catholic bishop of Kraków they were let free.
+Sondermajer's release was suspicious to the refugee government in London and they deprived him of his rank for alleged cooperation with the Germans; Later, after investigation via local agents, they returned his rank to him, this was broadcast via Radio London with an apology.

 Upon their release, Sondermajer's sons, 17-year-old Stanislav and 13-year-old Mihailo, made their way to Ravna Gora, the highland of central Serbia, and joined the Chetnik resistance, under the leadership of Colonel Draža Mihailović, who was fighting the German occupation.
 In June 1944 they were part of a group that rescued two US airmen, 1st Lt Frederick H Barrett and 2nd Lt Donald H Parkerson of the 772nd Bomb Squadron, managing to sneak them out of the country safely during Operation Halyard where a total of 417 Americans were rescued.
 Barrett and Parkerson were evacuated on August 10, they were the first Halyard evacuation.
-Tadija took part in the fight to liberate Belgrade on 15 October 1944 when he volunteered as a pilot.
+Sondermajer took part in the fight to liberate Belgrade on 15 October 1944 when he volunteered as a pilot.